Dyzen3000/GPU-Market-Analysis/README.md

 | **GPU_Performance**         | Defines the performance level required to run the game smoothly                   |

-Later in the analysis, the P75 of GPU_Performance and VRAM is used for the main recommendation.
+Later in the analysis, the P75 of GPU_Performance is used for the main recommendation.

 This avoids allowing a small number of extreme titles to determine the hardware recommendation while still targeting the demanding upper portion of the market.